serghiou/repo-template/README.md

 │       └── <experiment>
 │
 ├── code
-│   ├── data_processing <- Code to process data from raw all the way to tidy.
+│   ├── data-processing <- Code to process data from raw all the way to tidy.
 │   │   └── <experiment>
-│   ├── draft           <- Code that operates on tidy data for draft data analytics and visualizations.
+│   ├── draft-analyses  <- Code that operates on tidy data for draft data analytics and visualizations.
-│   └── final           <- Code that operates on tidy data to produce text, figures and tables as they appear in pubilcations.
+│   └── final-analyses  <- Code that operates on tidy data to produce text, figures and tables as they appear in pubilcations.
 │
 ├── output
 │   ├── draft           <- Tables and figures from the draft analytics